cosmos/sdk-tutorials/academy/2-cosmos-concepts/2-accounts.md

 <HighlightBox type="learning">

-In this section you are going to learn all about accounts in Cosmos:
+In this section you are going to learn all about accounts in the Interchain:

 * What they are
 * How they are stored